balenaltd/handbook/Travel-&-Expenses-101.md

 Please check out [this guide](https://docs.expensify.com/setup-for-submitters/day-1-with-expensify-submitters) before forwarding any expenses.

+Contractors should upload any expenses to their Deel account, more information can be found [here](https://github.com/balena-io/balena-io/wiki/Deel-(Invoicing))

 ## Is there a limit on the money I can spend on food while I'm traveling?

 In balena, we’re trying to maintain a friendly environment to work in.
 Thus, we have decided not to put a spending limit for employees on food.
 However, let’s not forget that balena is still a startup.
 Just for reference, an amount of 45$ per person is within logical standards (10$ Breakfast, 15$ Lunch, and 20$ Dinner).
 This is a sample of goodwill from balena towards its employees that a sensible way of spending money when traveling is embraced.